 The vision of IWCS to prepare our students to be ready for college, career, and life is a goal that truly resonates with me, and this is why I am honored to partner with you to provide learning experiences that are purposeful and will lead to our children living lives of value and purpose as they develop into caring, creative citizens who can collaborate effectively and think critically.
-This has been my calling since 1988 when I first began teaching, and I'm more excited than ever to continue to grow personally and professionally while leading the CAES staff to do the same.
+As I embark on year number thirty-one as an educator, I'm more excited than ever to continue to grow personally and professionally while leading the CAES staff to do the same.
 As we keep striving and soaring, I’m confident that your children will, too!

 Robert D. Brennan